Frequently Asked Questions

 A sewer scope is an inspection using a special camera that is pushed through the sewer lateral.
 The sewer lateral is the drain pipe that connects the house’s plumbing to the city sewer system.
 It runs underground from the house to the street.

-Any age sewer lateral can experience issues but homes built before the 1970’s that utilize cast iron pipes and older homes that may use clay aka terracotta are especially at risk.
+Any age sewer lateral can experience issues but homes built before the 1990’s are more at risk.
 Tree roots, poor installation, low quality material, and the passage of time can increase issues with any drain pipe material.
-Since the pipe is underground sewer lateral repairs can be costly.
+Since the pipe runs underground sewer lateral repairs are costly.

-Blockage of the sewer lateral can cause raw sewage to flood a basement.
-Since the sewer lateral is underground it is expensive to replace.
-A sewer scope is not a service that we personally perform, we schedule a contractor on your behalf to perform this service during your home inspection.
+A sewer scope is not a service that we personally perform, we schedule an experienced company that we have a relationship with to perform this service during your home inspection.

 Inspector’s Note: In many areas of the U.S. sewer scopes are standard practice when purchasing a home, for some reason that is not the case in CNY (especially given our old housing supply).
 Since I’ve seen multiple homeowners with $10,000 bills for sewer lateral replacement and sewage cleanup I feel this should be done on every home purchase.
 I personally would not purchase a house without a sewer scope inspection.

 P.S.
-Home owners insurance does not typically cover sewer lateral replacement unless you pay extra for ‘buried utility’ coverage
+Home owners insurance does not typically cover sewer lateral replacement unless you get ‘buried utility’ coverage

 Still have questions?
 Give us a call at 372-0965